 An investor can also put their money directly into projects that benefit communities.
 An easy way to make such an investment is to contribute to community development financial institutions (CDFIs).

-Another way individuals can make socially-sound investments is by offering microloans or small loans to startups.
+Another way individuals can make socially sound investments is by offering microloans or small loans to startups.
 They can look for businesses in developing countries that offer financial assistance.

 The Bottom Line

 Socially responsible investment (SRI) is an investment that achieves financial gain and social/ environmental goals.
 Implementing SRI is not that difficult.
 In fact, it’s not any different from traditional investing.
-The only thing you’re doing is adding an additional investment criteria which allows you to focus on investments that positively change society.
+The only thing you’re doing is adding an additional investment criteria that allows you to focus on investments that positively change society.

 Additional Resources

-CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: